If you can't find the truth where you are, where do you expect to find it? — Pilgrim’s Canticle, Book of the Way, 452 AFC

 On a dead planet.

-Looking up at what used to be home.
+Staring up at what used to be home.

 Day 16.

-Ravi, the engineer, broke the silence.
 “What if we were meant to be the ones left?”

-Were they the survivors… or the experiment?
+Were they the survivors?

-Elena couldn’t stop replaying that one line from the cave:
+Elena couldn’t stop replaying that single line:

 “They were already here.”